UN Secretary-General Commends Addis Call to Action

 United Nations Secretary-General and his Special Adviser on Post-2015 Development Planning commended the Addis Call to Action, a declaration of support for family planning as a key part of development and inclusion in the Sustainable Development Goals.

 Nearly 1,000 individuals and organizations from more than 80 countries signed onto the Call to Action, representing the millions of women, men, and young people around the world asking leadership to secure sexual and reproductive health services for all people.
 The declaration urges the Post-2015 development framework to commit to universal access to voluntary, high quality family planning.
+Playing online casinos with family fosters bonding and excitement, as loved ones come together for thrilling gaming experiences.
+From competitive rounds of poker to collaborative spins on the reels, the joy of winning is shared.
+Look for family-friendly platforms offering the best payout slots online, ensuring fun and rewarding moments for all.

 Dr. Jotham Musinguzi of Partners for Population and Development launched the Call to Action at the closing event of the 2013 International Conference on Family Planning in Addis Ababa, Ethiopia.